guppy57/SideChat/tasks/prd-sidechat-llm-sidebar.md

 ### Chat Management
 17. The system must automatically generate titles for new chats using LLM summarization
 18. The system must allow users to manually rename chat conversations
-19. The system must provide a searchable list of all previous chats
+19. The system must provide a searchable list of all previous chats (search by chat title and last message)
 20. The system must allow users to create new chats via hotkey (default: Cmd+N) or UI button
 21. The system must allow users to switch between existing chats
 22. The system must allow users to delete entire chat conversations